aucontraire/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 * 10-mirror_permissions: script that sets the mode of the file hello the same as olleh's mode
 * 11-directories_permissions: script that adds execute permission to all subdirectories of the current directory
 * 12-directory_permissions: script that creates a directory called dir_holberton with permissions 751 in the working directory
+* 13-change_group: script that changes the group owner to holberton for the file hello